-The project could be completed in 2023 pending OCTA and RCTC approval.
-Cost is estimated to be \$181,000,000.
+The project is anticipated to be completed concurrent with new eastbound capacity projects.
+The cost is estimated to be \$181,000,000.

-SECTION 3: APPENDIX A - POST-2035 AND CONCEPTUAL PROJECTS
+APPENDIX A - POST-2035 AND CONCEPTUAL PROJECTS

 Concepts for potential Post-2035 implementation (potentially earlier if funding becomes available) focus on longer-lead time projects.
-This multi-billion dollar program may include: an elevated 4-lane facility (MIS Corridor A) from SR-241 to I-15; the Anaheim to Ontario International Airport Maglev High Speed Rail; the Irvine-Corona Expressway (ICE) 4-lane facility from SR-241/SR-133 to I-15/Cajalco Road (formerly known as MIS Corridor B), WB SR-91 to SB SR-55 Connector Improvements, and EB SR-91 Fifth Lane Addition at SR-241 These potential concepts include significant environmental constraints and right of way requirements in addition to requiring a significant amount of planning, design, and future policy and public input.
+This multi-billion dollar program may include: an elevated 4-lane facility (MIS Corridor A) from SR-241 to I-15; the Anaheim to Ontario International Airport Maglev High Speed Rail; the Irvine-Corona Expressway (ICE) 4-lane facility from SR-241/SR-133 to I-15/Cajalco Road (formerly known as MIS Corridor B), WB SR-91 to SB SR-55 Connector Improvements, and EB SR-91 Fifth Lane Addition at SR-241.
+These potential concepts include significant environmental constraints and right of way requirements in addition to requiring a significant amount of planning, design, and future policy and public input.
 The MIS Corridor A concept may incorporate projects being developed in the earlier programs as concept components.

-Concept Summary Cost (\$M) Elevated 4-Lane Facility (MIS Corridor A) from SR-241 to I-15 2,720 Anaheim to Ontario International Airport Maglev High Speed Rail 2,770-3,200 Irvine-Corona Expressway (ICE) 4-Lane Facility from SR-241/SR-133 to I-15/Cajalco Road 8,855 WB SR-91 to SB SR-55 Connector Improvements 75-150 EB SR-91 Fifth Lane Addition at SR-241 31 SUBTOTAL 14,451-14,956
+Concept Summary Cost (\$M) Elevated 4-Lane Facility (MIS Corridor A) from SR-241 to I-15 2,720 Anaheim to Ontario International Airport Maglev High Speed Rail 2,770-3,200 Irvine-Corona Expressway (ICE) 4-Lane Facility from SR-241/SR-133 to I-15/Cajalco Road 8,855 WB SR-91 to SB SR-55 Connector Improvements 75-150 EB SR-91 Fifth Lane Addition at SR-241 31 SUBTOTAL 14,451 - 14,956